dthain/distsys-fa21/general.md

 Once Conda is installed, you should log out and log back in.
 Notice that your prompt should now have the prefix `(base)`, which indicates you are in the `base` Conda environment.
+If not, or you need to enter Conda environment after exiting it in the future, use `conda activate`.

 Now, create an environment `distsys` just for this class: